Q: Do I need a US Ski & Snowboard license to race with Midwest Masters?

 Q: Are there helmet requirements to race with Masters?
 Do I need a FIS approved helmet?

-A: NO you DO NOT need to have a FIS approved helmet to compete in races hosted by Midwest Masters.
-However, you MUST have an adequate helmet for all racing you participate in.
-By adequate, we mean any helmet in decent shape that covers your head adequately.
+However, Midwest Masters will allow you to race as long as you have an adequate helmet for all racing you participate in (as determined by the Race Jury and present Board Members).
+By adequate, we mean any helmet in decent shape that covers your head adequately and is designed for racing.
 Under no circumstances will we allow anyone to leave the start gate with an unsafe helmet.
 Soft-eared helmets are considered safe for Slalom, but not for any other discipline.

 Q: What does it cost to race with Midwest Masters?